cosc2336-ds-alg/assg13/README.md

 1. Reimplement the queue assignment functions but use STL queue and stack objects instead of our hand built ones.
 2. Demonstrate using maps and ordered maps.
 What is the backing store used for each?
-Show adding and iterating over the itmes in the maps.
+Show adding and iterating over the items in the maps.
 3. Demonstrate using list and vector.
 What is the difference.
 Show using multiple member methods to add items to these containers and get information about the containers.
 Show how vector can be accessed using operator[].